aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/specify-how-to-cross-string-in-output-html-using-htmlcrosstype/_index.md

 ## **Specify how to cross string in output HTML using HtmlCrossType**

 The following sample code loads the [sample Excel file](51740732.xlsx) and saves it to HTML format by specifying different [**HtmlCrossType**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype).
-Please download the [output HTMLs](51740734.zip) generated with this code.
-The sample Excel file contains the image bordered with red color as shown in this screenshot that shows the effect of the [**HtmlCrossType**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype) values on output HTML.
+Please download the [output HTML files](51740734.zip) generated with this code.
+The sample Excel file contains the image bordered in red, as shown in the screenshot, which demonstrates the effect of the [**HtmlCrossType**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype) values on output HTML.

 ![todo:image_alt_text](specify-how-to-cross-string-in-output-html-using-htmlcrosstype_1.png)